OpenChirp/bytetranslator-service/README.md

 * `Outgoing Queue Length Topic` - The topic on which the service will publish the running size of a device's outgoing message queue.
 When using an `Aggregation Delay` larger than 0, this topic will increment as more outgoing values are aggregated.
-Omitting this parameter or setting it to "", disables the functionality.
+Setting this parameters to "", disables the functionality.
+If this parameter is omitted, the default topic `outgoingqueue` is used.